Agustina data transfer

 fusermount3: option allow_other only allowed if 'user_allow_other' is set in /etc/fuse.conf

-Uncoment the option user_allow_other in your /etc/fuse.conf
+Uncomment the option user_allow_other in your /etc/fuse.conf.

 To unmount when finished: